The strange but true account of imagining and writing up the 33rd year (1986/1987) of Bill Drummond’s life, for his The Life Model memoir.

 Your name has now been drawn from the hat.
 You were one of the first 70 names to be drawn from the hat.
 Your year is from the 29th of April 1986 to the 28th of April 1987 when I was 33 years old.
 I look forward to receiving your one thousand words of my memoir, by the 1st of January 2023.
 Your one thousand words of my memoir must be written in the first person as if you were me writing it.
 And when I have received your 1,000 words, I will return a “certificate” stating that you are now the rightful owner of that year in my life.

 I was very pleased with my random allocation for the year 1986/1987.
-As it transpired, it was a threshold year for Bill Drummond, but also a threshold year for the music industry and even for myself.
+As it transpired, it was a threshold year for Bill Drummond.
+It was also a threshold year for the music industry and even for myself.
 As it happens 1987 was the year that I landed and began working and living in Brighton, but before I met Moai.

 It’s 1986 – Imagine there’s no internet, it’s easy if you try …